History of Italy: Roman Empire

 Roman literature grew steadily in the Golden Age of Latin Literature, with poets like Vergil, Horace, Ovid and Rufus.
 Augustus also continued the shifts on the calendar promoted by Caesar, and the month of August is named after him.
 Augustus' enlightened rule resulted in 200 years of peace for the Empire, known as Pax Romana.

 In the Principate, Italy was legally distinguished from the provinces, and along with some favored provincial communities, enjoyed immunity from the property tax and poll tax.
 However, under the Emperor Diocletian, Italy lost these privileges and was subdivided into provinces.

 Despite its military strength, the Empire made few efforts to expand, the most notable being the conquest of Britain, begun by emperor Claudius (47), and emperor Trajan's conquest of Dacia (101–102, 105–106).
 In the 1st and 2nd centuries, Roman legions were also employed in intermittent warfare with the Germanic tribes to the north and the Parthian Empire to the east.
 Meanwhile, armed insurrections (e.g. the Hebraic insurrection in Judea, 70) and brief civil wars (e.g. in 68 AD the year of the four emperors) demanded the legions' attention.
 The seventy years of Jewish–Roman wars in the second half of the 1st century and the first half of the 2nd century were exceptional in their duration and violence.
 An estimated 1,356,460 Jews were killed as a result of the First Jewish Revolt; the Second Jewish Revolt (115–117) led to the death of more than 200,000 Jews; and the Third Jewish Revolt (132–136) resulted in the death of 580,000 Jewish soldiers.

 After the 395 death of Theodosius I, the Empire was divided into an Eastern and a Western Roman Empire.
 The Western part faced increasing economic and political crises and frequent barbarian invasions, so the capital was moved from Mediolanum to Ravenna.
 In 476, the last Western Emperor Romulus Augustulus was deposed by Odoacer.

 Middle Ages

 Odoacer's rule ended when the Ostrogoths, under the leadership of Theodoric, conquered Italy.
 Decades later, the armies of Eastern Emperor Justinian entered Italy with the goal of re-establishing imperial Roman rule, which led to the Gothic War that devastated the whole country with famine and epidemics.
+Rome was besieged three times and entirely depopulated when sacked, and after Milan's capitulation to the Ostrogoths, its entire male population (estimated to 300,000 according to Procopius) was executed, and all the women were sold to Ostrogoth allies.
 This ultimately allowed another Germanic tribe, the Lombards, to take control over vast regions of Italy.
-In 751 the Lombards seized Ravenna, ending Byzantine rule in northern Italy.
+In 751, the Lombards seized Ravenna, ending Byzantine rule in northern Italy.
 Facing a new Lombard offensive, the Papacy appealed to the Franks for aid.